Algarkirk: History

 Hitherto, the parish had formed part of Boston Rural District, in the Parts of Holland.
 Holland was one of the three divisions (formally known as parts) of the traditional county of Lincolnshire.
-Since the Local Government Act of 1888, Holland had been, in most respects, a county in itself until the creation of Lincolnshire County Council in April 1974 by the combination of Holland, Lindsey (except for those areas transferred to Humberside) and Kesteven County Councils.
+Since the Local Government Act 1888, Holland had been, in most respects, a county in itself until the creation of Lincolnshire County Council in April 1974 by the combination of Holland, Lindsey (except for those areas transferred to Humberside) and Kesteven County Councils.

 The Algarkirk Woad mill closed down after the 1932 crop.
 The mill owner was Mr George Nussey Snr.

-Geography

-The bypass was built by Amey Construction, to take two years from February 1990.
-It was 5.5 miles long, and cost £8,961,439.

-The bypass opened on 29 October 1991.

 Demography

 The population was recorded as 386 in the 2011 Census, a drop from 406 on the 2001 Census.

 Geography

 The village was once served by Algarkirk and Sutterton railway station on the now-closed Lincolnshire Loop Line that connected Boston and Spalding.
 The A16 has been rebuilt on the former railway line although the station building is now a showroom.

 Algarkirk lies close to the B1397.
-The Boston-Algarkirk Diversion opened in October 1991.
+The bypass, known as the Boston-Algarkirk Diversion, was built by Amey Construction, to take two years from February 1990.
+It was 5.5 miles long, and cost £8,961,439.
+The bypass opened on 29 October 1991.

 The village primary school, the Fourfields school, is shared with Sutterton.

 The village is close to the parish boundary with Sutterton, so that the two parish churches are six or seven hundred metres apart.
 While most of the parishes in Holland are more or less long and narrow so as to include both saltmarsh and fen, this was originally achieved in Algarkirk by having a detached fen about 12 kilometres away, in Holland Fen.
 This is now part of Amber Hill parish and ward.

 It constitutes part of Five Villages electoral ward, one of eighteen rural wards in the borough, each comprising one or more parishes.